Water FAQs: Rates, New Service, Disconnections, Taste, or Odor

-Who do I call for New Service or Termination of Water & Trash Services?
+Who do I call for new service or termination of water and trash services?

 I had a leak repaired.
 Does the Town offer any credits to the water bill for leaks?

-Where is my personal water shut-off to my house?
+Where is the water shut-off to my house?

 It is usually located near your house in the front flower beds, but you may need to call a professional plumber out to your home to determine the exact location of the shut-off.